 The electrician puts in the fan.

-The electrician puts in the can lights- oh but wait!
+The residential electrician perth puts in the can lights- oh but wait!
 Julie bought the wrong stupid size lights so now you can see the metal in the back.
 Argh!

 And then one can light must have gone in with a little extra oomph because now there’s a gash beside it that needed to be patched, sanded, and- yes you guessed it- painted again!